 > OneNAND DDP does this too (google: onenand "2x program")

-> that the page size is twice as large and there are half as
+> page size is twice as large and there are half as many erase blocks.

-> everything else would have to be willing to accept a 4KiB
+> else would have to be willing to accept a 4KiB page with 8

 More information about the linux-mtd